funteck123/FOP_Tron/README.md

     - All enemies are derezzed, or
     - The player manually exits the game.

-2.5.2 Collision and Event Logic
-- Jetwall Collisions: Contact with any wall or jetwall reduces 0.5 lives.
-- Disc Impacts: Being struck by a disc costs 1 life.
-- Arena Boundaries: In open-grid arenas, falling off removes all remaining lives instantly.

-2.5.3 Visual Feedback and HUD
+2.5.2 Visual Feedback and HUD
 A real-time Heads-Up Display (HUD) should display player stats such as:
 - Lives
 - XP